Papercrete: Manufacture

-The paper to be used can come from a variety of sources, including newspaper, junk mail, magazines, books.
-A mixer is used to pulp the mix.
-Depending on the type of mixer, the paper may be soaked in water beforehand.
+The paper used in papercrete can come from a variety of sources, including newspaper, junk mail, magazines, books.
+A mixer is used to pulp the mix before this is combined with cement or clay.
+Depending on the type of mixer, the paper may need to be soaked in water beforehand.

+Properties

+The name papercrete arises from the fact that most formulas use a mixture of water and cement with cellulose fiber.
+The mixture has the appearance and texture of oatmeal and is poured into forms and dried in the sun, much like the process for making adobe.